What is an SNA?

 A good start for those who want to pursue a career in SNA is to look for short training courses for special needs assisting.
 You can choose between a variety of classroom-based, online, or blended learning course options.
 Classroom-based classes and blended learning options often require students to attend classes.

 Currently, students who wish to enrol must have a Leaving Certificate or Level 4 Certificate or relevant work experiences.
-Furthermore, the Department of Education and Science states that those looking to work full-time in schools must have at least 3 passes at Junior Certificate or equivalent.
+Furthermore, to become an SNA, the Department of Education and Science states that those looking to work full-time in schools must have at least 3 passes at Junior Certificate or equivalent.

 The QQI Level 5 SNA Certificate requires students to obtain 30 hours of work placement in order to complete the course.
 The course covers topics that allow students to work in a variety of primary or secondary classroom settings.
 Here are some of the topics covered by the module: